Publishing files

 • If you have multiple data sources attached to a single processing set, Relativity starts the second source as soon as the first set reaches the DeDuplication and Document ID generation stage.
 Previously, Relativity waited until the entire source was published before starting the next one.

-• Never disable a worker while it's completing a publish job.
+• Never disable a worker while it is completing a publish job.

 • The Publish option is available even after publish is complete.
 This means you can republish data sources that have been previously published with or without errors.

-• If you've arranged for auto-publish on the processing profile, then when you start discovery, you are also starting publish once discovery is complete, even if errors occur during discovery.
+• If you have configured auto-publishing on the processing profile, then when you start discovery, you are also starting publish once discovery is complete, even if errors occur during discovery.
 This means that the Publish button is never enabled.

 • Once you publish files, you are unable to delete or edit the data sources containing those files.
 You are also unable to change the deduplication method you originally applied to the set.